shastaxc/HasteInfo/README.md

 ## TODO
 * Find a way to reset appropriate haste effects when leaving the Odyssey lobby and going into a boss fight.
 * Figure out what dispel packets look like.
-They should say exactly what haste effect was removed (e.g. "___ loses the effect of Victory March" has to come from the packet)
+They should say exactly what haste effect was removed (e.g. "___ loses the effect of Victory March" has to come from the packet).
+Maybe this is just a "lost buff" packet, which would be even better.
 * Detect job for party members (if not already informed via update packets) by detecting actions that only 1 job could perform.
 * Implement commands:
   - Toggle party details UI